ealush/vest/README.md

 ## Motivation

-Writing forms is an integral part of building web apps, and even though it may seem trivial at first - as your feature grows over time, so does your validation logic grows in complexity.
+Building web applications often involves writing complex forms that require validation.
+As the complexity of these forms increases, so does the complexity of the validation logic required to ensure data is accurate and complete.

+At this point, developers may start to experience issues with code bloat, poor maintainability, and difficulty in managing validation logic across different features of an application.
+This can lead to bugs, errors, and a poor user experience.

-Vest tries to remediate this by separating validation logic from feature logic, so it's easier to maintain over time and refactor when needed.
+Vest was designed to address these issues by providing a simple, intuitive way to write form validation that is easy to learn, scalable, and extensible.
+By separating validation logic from feature logic, Vest helps developers create maintainable code that is easy to update, debug, and refactor.

+With Vest, developers can reduce the complexity and increase the readability of their code, leading to more efficient development cycles, fewer bugs, and a better user experience overall.

 # Why Vest?

+Writing form validations can be time-consuming and complex, especially as your web application grows and evolves over time.
+Vest simplifies the process by providing a set of powerful tools that take care of the annoying parts for you, such as managing validation state and handling async validations.

+Vest's declarative syntax is also designed to be easy to learn, especially for developers who are already familiar with unit testing frameworks.
+With Vest, you can leverage your existing knowledge to write effective form validations quickly and easily.

-💡 Vest is easy to Learn.
+### 💡 Easy to Learn

 Vest adopts the syntax and style of unit testing frameworks, so you can leverage the knowledge you already have to write your form validations.

+### 🎨 Framework Agnostic

-🎨 Vest is framework agnostic.
-You can use Vest with any UI framework out there.
+Vest is framework-agnostic, which means you can use it with any UI framework out there.

+### 🧠 Takes Care of the Annoying Parts

-🧠 Vest takes care of all the annoying parts for you.
-It manages its validation state, handles async validations, and much more.
+Vest manages its validation state, handles async validations, and much more, so you don't have to.

-🧩 Vest is extendable.
+### 🧩 Extendable

 You can easily add new kinds of validations to Vest according to your needs.

+### ♻️ Reusable Validation Logic

-♻️ Validation logic in Vest can be shared across multiple features in your app.
+Validation logic in Vest can be shared across multiple features in your app, making it easy to maintain and refactor your codebase.

+🧬 Supports Declarative Syntax
+Vest's declarative syntax makes it easy to describe your form or feature structure and write clear, concise validations.

+🧪 Promotes Testing and Debugging
+By separating validation logic from feature logic, Vest makes it easier to test and debug your code, which can save you time and reduce errors.

 # Getting Started